Plasticity and the Expanded Evolutionary Synthesis:

 I am investigating whether the evolution of adaptive plasticity can change the course of evolution strongly enough to require an update of our theories.

 I explain the project’s rationale in this blog post.
-So far, this project produced one pre-print showing how adaptive plasticity can evolve when it’s selected against.
+So far, this project produced one paper showing how adaptive plasticity can evolve when it’s selected against.

 Sexual Development without Sexual Chromosomes: